os2594/Team4/docs/3.AssuranceCases/AssuranceCasesforSoftwareSecurityEngineering.md

 This assignment challenged my ability to question everything.
 I had to consider avenues that were not as obvious.
 Considering the depth of what was possible there is a certain threshhold for accuratly mitigating risk based on evidence in the project.

 The most valuable thing in this assignment was learning how to build out one of these diagrams.
 Wording each piece in a way that made sense and helped with the flow of each claim, rebuttal, evidence, inference, etc.

+My assurance case attempted to find flaws with the execution environment marimo provides the user.
+Evaluating what could happen if perhaps an we were not using sandboxing, or an attacker can access the host resources, or least privileges are not enforced.

+marimo/_runtime/executor.py is th eonly location a user can execute code. eval() is used in the utils.py python code

+I think that there are ways to improve the situation.
+A configuration file for the runtime environment would be a good step forward.
+In addition, having some way to implement a Cap List could mititgate breakout attacks from the notebook.

 ## Osmar Carboney